junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean's breath hitches.

-Cas continues, "Every sense of me are in pieces earlier, at the beginning, it's even more difficult than --" He pauses briefly there, as if trying to decide whether he wants to tell the whole story, then he's decided. "-- more difficult than the time when I took over Sam's madness, and had to rebuild everything in my head."
+Cas continues, "Every sense of me are in pieces earlier, at the beginning, it's even more difficult than --" He pauses briefly there, as if debating whether he wants to tell the whole story, then he's decided. "-- more difficult than the time when I took over Sam's madness, and had to rebuild everything in my head."

 "Cas..."
 Dean starts, but doesn't know what to say after that, doesn't know if there is any word existed in the world that could mean anything here, or could express the clutching, squeezing feeling that is growing in him.